 One of the goals of the Internal Medicine Residency program is to help residents successfully complete the certifying examination for the American Board of Internal Medicine.
-Residents in our program have an outstanding track record of passing the ABIM board exam.
-Less than 5% of programs nationally have similar rates of passing.
+Residents in our program have an excellent track record of passing the ABIM board exam.

 Residents graduating from our training program have pursued a number of sub-specialty careers.
 The Internal Medicine Residency Program effectively prepares physicians for any fellowship program.
-Faculty members aid residents in their candidacy, and more than 95% of residents applying for fellowship match, with most receiving their first or second choice.
+Faculty mentors aid residents in their candidacy, and more than 95% of residents applying for fellowship match, with many receiving their first or second choice.